A bald man.

 Even with a suspicion my hair type was never going to stick around for long, I clung to hope.
-I’d shaved my head since I was eighteen, and since I couldn’t see much hair on me anyway I didn’t notice its soundless departure.
+I’d shaved my head since I was eighteen cos I wanted to look fresh, and since I couldn’t see much hair on me anyway I didn’t notice its soundless departure.
 What could be more unobtrusive than a hair soundlessly departing.
 One night aged 28, I caught my reflection in a pub mirror at a funny angle and stopped breathing.

 I’m going fucking bald.

 As the penny dropped a new feeling surged up inside me, one of deep fear.
 Perhaps it was the first sign of an irreversible decline, the beginning of the end, the Reaper emerging from the shadows for a brief moment to clear his throat.
 I’d prided myself on not being scared of death and here it was staring me in the face, in the form of a ceiling light bouncing off the surface of my head and lighting up the wall on the other side of the room.

 That night I went to bed in a beanie, woke up and didn’t take a cycling cap off for three months.

 On top of feeling old, was the creeping feeling something in me wasn’t quite as it should be.
 Very sick people lose their hair, I thought.
 Samson’s fate had made me assign strength and virility to hair, surely women would do the same.
 Every morning the mirror spoke to me of frailty, proof my halcyon days were fast dissolving in the rearview.
 Never again would I step out of the shower and rub a towel seductively through my locks.
 Applying moisturiser to my forehead became confusing.
 At which point did I stop.